-Once specific allergy triggers are indentified, your allergy specialist can help you regain control of your environment by developing a plan to reduce exposure to those triggers.
-Quick-relief asthma treatments are designed to stop airway constriction and typically are inhalers, though some come in pill form.
-Preventative asthma treatments focus on reducing inflammation of the airways, improving overall lung function and helping to ward off asthma symptoms and asthma attacks.
-Omalizumab (Xolair) is a novel treatment for asthma which blocks an important mediator of allergic asthma called IgE and may be used by your allergy specialist if you have severe asthma to minimize asthma attacks.
-Allergy shots (immunotherapy) provide long-term control of allergic triggers and may prevent the development and worsening of asthma in children.
+Once specific allergy triggers are identified, your allergy specialist can help you regain control of your environment by developing a plan to reduce exposure to those triggers.
+Quick-relief Asthma treatments are designed to stop airway constriction and typically are inhalers, though some come in pill form.
+Preventative Asthma treatments focus on reducing inflammation of the airways, improving overall lung function and helping to ward off Asthma symptoms and Asthma attacks.
+Omalizumab (Xolair) is a novel treatment for Asthma which blocks an important mediator of allergic Asthma called IgE and may be used by your allergy specialist if you have severe Asthma to minimize Asthma attacks.
+Allergy shots (immunotherapy) provide long-term control of allergic triggers and may prevent the development and worsening of Asthma in children.